Archiving and Restoring Data

 Once confirmed, use the unbundle

-tool to put your data back in your preferred --output
+tool to put your data back in your preferred --output_dir

 directory.